 Double Cheese Pulled Chicken Chili will warm every cheese lover’s heart.
-Made with a thick roux base and mix of delicious pulled chicken and ooey-gooey chunks of cheese with each bite.
+Made with a thick roux base, delicious pulled chicken, and a blend of five kinds of cheese.
 This simmering pot of love warms up any occasion, from Game Day to a heartwarming family meal.

 Borden® Cheese has compensated for this blog post.
 All opinions are mine alone.#BordenCheeseLove #CollectiveBias #Ad

 My name is Meiko, and I am a chili fanatic.
 I don’t know what it is about a big warm bowl of chili, but I could literally eat it every day.
 There are so many chili versions that I don’t think I could ever get bored of it.
 I also love it because if you use your leftovers wisely, you could basically dump them in and have an amazing new dish.

 As a matter of fact, a few weeks ago, I made a bunch of spaghetti and had a ton of leftover meat sauce.
 I hate to waste, so I added a few clutch ingredients and magically turned it into chili.
 I’m being a bit dramatic because there is clearly no magic involved, but you have to admit that this dish’s ease and versatility is pretty awesome.

 So I decided to check out this Fiesta Mart store that I’ve driven by a hundred times.
 I thought maybe a new store would give me so new inspiration, and it worked.
 This week I made a new recipe I like to call Double Cheese Pulled Chicken Chili.
 Sounds delicious right?
 IT IS!